BykMe/bykme.github.io/README.md

 We're currently under construction!

-> BykMe is looking to create a seamless peer to peer bicyle sharing network by cyclists for cyclists!
+> BykMe is looking to create a seamless peer to peer bicyle sharing network by cyclists, for cyclists!

 ---